Dra. Marissa C. Vasquez

 Picture

-In her career as an academic advisor, Danielle was committed to providing student-centered support and developing restorative advising practices to challenge systematically inequitable processes and policies at the university.
-This experience directly informs her research interests which include access to support for minoritized student populations and students navigating academic difficulty and/or probation.
-She is also interested in the impacts of punitive academic policies and the role of the school to prison nexus within higher education spaces.
+In her career as an academic advisor, Danielle was committed to providing student-centered support and developing restorative academic advising practices.
+This experience directly informs her research interests which include sense of belonging on college campuses, improving access to higher education for historically minoritized student populations, and restorative practices to support the persistence and retention of students navigating academic challenges.

 • About